vijaysanjana/fruit-market/README.md

 # Marketplace

-A virtual marketplace for Customers and Sellers to buy and list products.
+A virtual fruit marketplace for Customers and Sellers to buy and list products.

 ## Usage

-To compile and run the project, run the main method of the **Core** class.
+To compile and run the project, run the main method of the **Core** class. // TODO: CHANGE TO APPROPRIATE FILE NAMES

 ## Submission